bombaybrew/brew_bareml/content/docs/02_linear_algebra.md

 ---
 Status: WIP

-In this chapter we are going to cover what is a Tensor.
+In this chapter, we are going to cover what is a Tensor.
 We will also see how to code a tensor in python.

 ## Why is this important?

-For machine learning input data is represented as one or multi dimentional Tensor.
+For machine learning input data is represented as one or multidimensional Tensor.
 Knowing how to efficiently transform and operate on this data becomes important.

-Simple understanding of these operations will make it easier of us to read through source code of various ML libraries.
+A simple understanding of these operations will make it easier for us to read through the source code of various ML libraries.

 Let's understand Scalar, Vector & Matrix